This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 All Lebanese companies are required to register their minutes of meetings with the Commercial Register with no specific requirements for media companies.
 Companies that do not register their minutes are fined for each month and/or year of delay by the Ministry of Finance and the Commercial Register, operating under the Ministry of Justice.
 For transfers of shares and new members, registration is not immediately required, and if a change in the management of the company (director, board of directors, chairman) is not recorded, companies are not fined.
 However, they cannot move on with any other procedure requiring registration before the minutes of the meeting related to the change in the management are registered.

-• Audiovisual Media Law No. 382 of 1994 requires broadcast corporations (TV and radio) to submit their financial accounts every six months to the Ministry of Information.
+Audiovisual Media Law No. 382 of 1994 requires broadcast corporations (TV and radio) to submit their financial accounts every six months to the Ministry of Information.
 These accounts include the amounts or revenues arising from the corporation’s activity.
-Directors who refrain from submitting the company’s said reports are liable to prosecution (three to six-month prison sentence and/or LBP 10 to 30 million fine - about USD 6,600 to 20,000. (link to legal assessment)
+Directors who refrain from submitting the company’s said reports are liable to prosecution (three to six-month prison sentence and/or LBP 10 to 30 million fine) Law of the Right to Information of 2017.
+It enables anyone, being an individual or an entity, to obtain information and documents held by government services.
+The scope of the law excludes private life and military secret matters, and judicial decisions related to minors and personal status.
+Implementation decrees are still on hold.

-Does national (media, company, tax...) law contain transparency and disclosure provisions obliging media companies to publish their ownership structures on their website or in records/documents that are accessible to the public?
-The aim of the question is to check regulatory safeguard for transparency towards the citizens, the users and the public in general.
-2
+7.1Does national (media, company, tax...) law contain transparency and disclosure provisions obliging media companies to publish their ownership structures on their website or in records/documents that are accessible to the public?The aim of the question is to check regulatory safeguard for transparency towards the citizens, the users and the public in general.1

-Does national (media, company, tax...) law contain transparency and disclosure provisions obliging media companies to report (changes in) ownership structures to public authorities (such as the media authority)?
-The aim of the question is to check regulatory safeguard for accountability and transparency towards public authorities.
-2
+7.2Does national (media, company, tax...) law contain transparency and disclosure provisions obliging media companies to report (changes in) ownership structures to public authorities (such as the media authority)?The aim of the question is to check regulatory safeguard for accountability and transparency towards public authorities.1

-Is there an obligation by national law to disclose relevant information after every change in ownership structure?
-This question aims at assessing if the law provides rules on the public availability of accurate and up-to-date data on media ownership.
-This is a condition for an effective transparency.
-2
+7.3Is there an obligation by national law to disclose relevant information after every change in ownership structure?This question aims at assessing if the law provides rules on the public availability of accurate and up-to-date data on media ownership.
+This is a condition for an effective transparency.1

-Are there any sanctions in case of non-respect of disclosure obligations?
-This question aims at assessing if the law on media ownership transparency can be enforced through the application of sanctions.
-2
+7.4Are there any sanctions in case of non-respect of disclosure obligations?This question aims at assessing if the law on media ownership transparency can be enforced through the application of sanctions.1

-Do the obligations ensure that the public knows which legal or natural person effectively owns or controls the media company?
-This question aim at assessing the effectiveness of the laws that deal with media ownership transparency and if they succeed in disclosing the real owners of the media outlets.
-No
+7.5Do the obligations ensure that the public knows which legal or natural person effectively owns or controls the media company?This question aim at assessing the effectiveness of the laws that deal with media ownership transparency and if they succeed in disclosing the real owners of the media outlets.0

-(Political) Control Over Media Outlets and Distribution Networks
+Political Control Over Media Outlets

-Result: Medium to High Risk
+Result: High risk

 Why?

-The online news is a sector where political affiliations are also very clear, as all political parties represented in Parliament have their own political website serving as a news platform.
-Four websites out of the 10 selected outlets have politically affiliated owners.
-This represents more than 1.5 million unique browsers.
+The radio sector is also very politicized with eight stations out of 9 stations owned/controlled by a specific political party, politician or political grouping, or by an owner with a specific political affiliation.
+While online news is a sector where political affiliations are also very clear, as all political parties represented in Parliament have their own political website serving as a news platform, it also has allowed for more diversity, providing a space for alternative media to flourish.
+Five out of the 11 selected outlets have politically affiliated owners.

 Political affiliations of media owners